magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 0.7.3 =
+* Added sign-posting if user activates this plugin on a non multisite wordpress installation.

 = 0.7.2 =
 * Fix for file_get_content() not collecting image data on multisites running SSL that store files without a protocol.
 Thanks Pedro Freitas!